-Executive compensation is comprised of both short-term compensation in the form of a base salary/fee and an incentive cash bonus plan and long-term ownership through the grant of Options.
+Executive compensation is comprised of both short-term compensation in the form of a base salary/fee, STIP and participation in the optional extended group benefits, as well as long-term ownership through the grant of Options.
 This structure ensures that a significant portion of executive compensation (Options) is both long-term and "at risk" and, accordingly, is directly linked to the achievement of business results and the creation of long-term shareholder value.
+Furthermore, as both STIP and option-based awards are "at risk", the majority of executive compensation is considered "at risk".

 The Board also has the ability to set out vesting periods in each Option agreement.
-As the benefits of such compensation, if any, are not realized by officers and directors until a significant period of time has passed, the ability of such persons to take inappropriate or excessive risks that are beneficial to their compensation at the expense of the Company and the shareholders is extremely limited.
-Furthermore, some elements of executive compensation are discretionary.
-As a result, it is unlikely an officer would take inappropriate or excessive risks at the expense of the Company or the shareholders that would be beneficial to his short-term compensation when his long-term compensation might be put at risk from such actions.
+As the benefits of such compensation, if any, are not realized by NEOs and Directors until a significant period of time has passed, the ability of such persons to take inappropriate or excessive risks that are beneficial to their compensation at the expense of the Company and the shareholders is limited.
+As a result, it is considered unlikely that an NEO or Director would take inappropriate or excessive risks at the expense of the Company or the shareholders that would be beneficial to his/her short-term compensation when his/her long-term compensation might be put at risk from such actions.

-Due to the relatively small size of the Company and its current management group, the Board is able to closely monitor and consider any risks which may be associated with the Company's compensation policies and practices.
-Risks, if any, may be identified and mitigated through regular Board meetings during which financial and other information of the Company is reviewed.
+Due to the relatively small size of the organization and the Company's current management group, the Board is able to closely monitor and consider any risks which may be associated with the Company's compensation policies and practices.
+Risks, if any, may be identified and mitigated through regular Board and Board Committee meetings during which financial and other information of the Company is reviewed.
 The design of the Company's executive compensation has been carefully considered to avoid undue risks and to adopt initiative to manage risk.